frag-o-matic/qnd/Checklist/README.md

 * See file `joels_codereview_checklist` for further details

 ###Additional Notes###
 This is a quick-and-dirty (pre-alpha quality) tool and hasn't been tested thoroughly.
 Expect bugs.
 It seems to run just fine with `urvtx` and `xfce4-terminal` under `i3wm` and `xfce-desktop` respectively.
+I've been using it without issues for about half a year now.

 ![works on my machine](https://blog.codinghorror.com/content/images/uploads/2007/03/6a0120a85dcdae970b0128776ff992970c-pi.png)